armiiller/acloudguru-aws-cda/README.md

   - IAM is universal
   - Root account - email you registered with
   - New users have **NO PERMISSIONS** by default
+  - Know how to read JSON policies going into exam

 ## EC2 - Elastic Cloud Compute
 Scale Up - Bigger/Beefier (quality) boxes
-Scale Out - Get more (quantity) boxes user data - bootstrap scripts for EC2 instances ec2-user - default user on ec2 instance
+Scale Out - Get more (quantity) boxes user data - bootstrap scripts for EC2 instances ec2-user - default user on ec2 instance roles can be applied while ec2 instance running, they are applied immidiately

 - Pricing Options
   - On Demand